Updated February 7, 2020

 Likewise, the Adaptology™ teaching method automatically tailors classwork and homework to each student’s skill level to focus on the areas that need the most improvement.
 Finally, the LiveGrader feature gives students feedback on their GRE practice essays, which many GRE prep courses either do not address at all or treat as an afterthought.

 The Princeton Review’s GRE prep courses deliver a number of personalized options.
 Students can choose from various levels of tutor expertise, enroll in a small-group learning experience, or take advantage of the flexible Self-Paced option, all at a reasonable price.

 The 8 full-length, computer-adaptive practice exams are a bonus, as no other prep course offers this many practice exams.
+Also included with the online materials is the Princeton Review College Planner, which is a personalized program that helps track down the school and program that matches your strengths.
 Although there is no free trial or mobile app, The Princeton Review has much to recommend it.